Whittling wood blocks

-You are allowed to glue up several 3-inch thicknesses of basswood to get the size block you need for a pattern.
+You can glue up several 3-inch thicknesses of basswood to get the size block you need for a pattern.
 There is not much to be done to the wood since it is already smooth.

-Amongst other glues you can use, Titebond wood glue works better.
+Amongst other glues, you can use, Titebond wood glue works better.
+Trace the pattern onto the wood, and cut it out with the bandsaw to your preferred size.
 Smear it all up, place the wood pieces together and secure it perfectly.
-Let it sit overnight and remove the clamps the next day.
-Trace the pattern onto the wood, cut it out with the bandsaw to your preferred size.
+Let it sit overnight, and remove the clamps the next day.

+Before you glue up wood, ensure it is about the same moisture content percentage, preventing it from splitting later.
 Before you glue the pieces together, make sure they are planed.
 The process requires a bandsaw to rough cut the item.
-Before you glue up wood, make sure it is all about the same percentage moisture content, and that prevents it from splitting later.

 For glue, using the Elmers Carpentry glue makes the project bearable and accurate.
 It gives your item an off-yellow appearance.
 If you get it at Menards in gallon jugs, it lasts forever.
-Your material does not get easily affected by freezing, even if it gets to -40 in the winter.
+Your material is not easily affected by freezing, even if it gets to -40 in the winter.

-Woodcraft gives you a variety of carving stock for all of your carving needs.
+Woodcraft gives you various carving stocks for all your carving needs.
 The species range from basswood and butternut to tupelo.
 Look out for the best deals on eBay since there are always promotions.
 These websites provide the finest hardwood lumber to all types of woodworkers, from beginners getting started with the craft to long-time users.

 What tools to use to carve